 “I could put my cigarette out in it,” the man said and laughed a little.
-Blond and tall and lean.
-He rolled the window up with his other hand to keep ashes from blowing back in his face, making the jeep unbearably hot though it was barely past breakfast.
+Blond and tall and lean, he rolled the window up to keep the ashes from blowing back in his face, making the jeep unbearably hot.
+It was barely past breakfast.

 “It’s only kerosene,” he said.